BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/monostate/readme.md

 # Monostate Design Pattern

 Maintains a shared state across all instances.

-- Often confused with Singleton which cares only about maintain one instance
+- Often confused with Singleton which cares only about maintaining one instance

 ```java
 import java.util.Collections;